Tight Long-Term Tail Decay of (Clipped) SGD in Non-Convex Optimization: Main Results

 \paragraph{On the metric.} While our results are presented in terms of $F_t =\min_{k \in [t]}\|\nabla f(x_k)\|^2$, they continue to hold for the average norm-squared, i.e., $A_t = \frac{1}{t}\sum_{k = 1}^t\|\nabla f(x_k)\|^2$, which is more general, as $F_t \leq A_t$.
 In our proofs, the results are first established in terms of $A_t$, which then implies the same bounds on $F_t$, while the choice of presenting the results in terms of $F_t$ stems from it being standard in non-convex optimization and its ease of interpretability, see Appendix \ref{app:metric} for details.

 \paragraph{On the noise.} Compared to existing HP results for vanilla \sgd, e.g., \cite{liu2023high}, which consider sub-Gaussian noise, we impose a slightly stronger condition of a.s. bounded noise.
-As discussed in the introduction, this is a byproduct of the fact that we need to bound the MGF $\E[\exp(\lambda F_t)]$ over the entire domain, i.e., for every $\lambda \in \R$, while HP results only require bounding the MGF locally (over a compact domain, or a specific point, e.g., $\lambda = 1$).
+As discussed in the introduction, this is a byproduct of the fact that we need to bound the MGF $\E[\exp(\lambda F_t)]$ over the entire domain, i.e., for every $\lambda \in \R$, while HP results only require bounding the MGF locally, e.g., over a compact domain, or at $\lambda = 1$ (see the discussion in Section \ref{sec:discus} for details).
 As we show in the next subsection, this condition can be significantly relaxed, by applying a (bounded) nonlinear operator to \sgd, ensuring that the effective noise remains bounded.